Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Results

 \section{Results}

-We would like to use $Nd$ elastic scattering to investigate two aspects of the power counting of chiral nuclear forces adopted in the paper.
-One is the ultraviolet cutoff dependence of the phase shifts, and the other is the effects of the NLO correction.
-The ultraviolet cutoff $\Lambda$ introduced in Eq.~\eqref{eqn:DefReg} is arbitrarily chosen, any observables must be independent of its value up to the EFT uncertainty allowed at the given order, a manifestation of the principle of RG invariance.
+We use $Nd$ elastic scattering to investigate two aspects of the power counting of chiral nuclear forces adopted in this paper.
+The LO and NLO potentials are explained in Sec.~\ref{sec:PertNLO}.
+One is the ultraviolet-cutoff dependence of the phase shifts, and the other is the effects of the NLO correction.

+The ultraviolet cutoff $\Lambda$ introduced in Eq.~\eqref{eqn:DefReg} is arbitrarily chosen, and observables must be independent of its value up to the EFT uncertainty allowed at the given order; this is a manifestation of RG invariance.
 A violation of RG invariance can be interpreted as a defect in the power counting, which can be remedied by promoting certain operators to lower orders.
-In Ref.~\cite{Song:2016ale}, RG invariance of the triton binding energy and $Nd$ scattering scattering lengths was observed, resulting in the conclusion that the $3N$ forces are not required up to NLO for renormalization purpose.
+In Ref.~\cite{Song:2016ale}, RG invariance of the triton binding energy and $Nd$ scattering lengths was observed, leading to the conclusion that the $3N$ forces are not required up to NLO for renormalization purposes.

-We verify this conclusion by inspecting how the phase shifts vary against $\Lambda$.
-Because ultraviolet divergence tends to be suppressed by orbital momenta, it suffices to study the $S$-wave phase shifts of $Nd$ scattering.
-When $\Lambda$ moves above $\sim 600$ MeV in $\chp{3}{0}$ and above $\sim 1000$ MeV in $\csd$, spurious $NN$ bound states start to develop~\cite{Nogga:2005hy}.
-In order to avoid unphysical breakup thresholds for the $Nd$ system, we remove these spurious states using a method similar to what is described in Ref.~\cite{Nogga:2005hy}.
-Figure~\ref{fig:2SAND4S_MMWLY} shows the phase shifts of $^2S_{\frac{1}{2}}$ and $^4S_{\frac{3}{2}}$ with $\Lambda$ varied from 400 to 1600 MeV.
-Up to $E_N = 108$ MeV, we can see that the phase shifts are converging with respect to $\Lambda$.
+We verify this conclusion by inspecting how the phase shifts vary with $\Lambda$.
+Because ultraviolet divergences tend to be suppressed at higher orbital angular momentum, it suffices to study the $S$-wave phase shifts of $Nd$ scattering.
+When $\Lambda$ exceeds $\sim 600$ MeV in $\chp{3}{0}$ and $\sim 1000$ MeV in $\csd$, spurious $NN$ bound states begin to develop~\cite{Nogga:2005hy}.
+In order to avoid unphysical breakup thresholds in the $Nd$ system, we remove these spurious states using a method similar to that described in Ref.~\cite{Nogga:2005hy}.
+More concretely, we raise the energies of the spurious $NN$ states to a large positive value, for example a few GeV, so that they lie far outside the EFT region and do not open undesired reaction channels.
+This is implemented by adding the following to the LO two-body potential:

+where $\ket{\Psi_s}$ denotes the normalized spurious state, and $\Omega$ denotes the artificial positive energy assigned to it.
+Figure~\ref{fig:2SAND4S_MMWLY} presents the phase shifts of $^2S_{\frac{1}{2}}$ and $^4S_{\frac{3}{2}}$ as $\Lambda$ varies from 400 to 1600 MeV.
+Up to $E_N = 108$ MeV, the phase shifts exhibit convergence with respect to $\Lambda$.

+The angular distributions of the differential cross sections and the nucleon analyzing power $A_y$ are computed to study how much the NLO corrections change relative to LO.
+These observables are computed with the partial-wave sum truncated beyond $J^P=\frac{19}{2}^{\pm}$, at which point including higher waves alters the results by less than $1\%$.
+Using $\Lambda = 400-1600$ MeV, Figs.~\ref{fig:MMWDSG} and \ref{fig:MMW_Ay} compare the LO and NLO EFT predictions with available experimental data for these observables at their respective energies.